 Although attacks still happen—and not all places in Pakistan are safe for travel—the security situation has largely improved.
 The Pakistani military has stabilized the security situation.
 Places that foreigners are likely to visit, such as the cities of Lahore and Islamabad or the mountains of Gilgit Baltistan are generally safe to travel, given you take standard precautions.

 Legitimately dangerous areas are off-limits to foreign visitors, so the chance of something serious happening to you is slim.
 The biggest dangers of traveling in Pakistan are traffic-related, pollution, and getting sick from poor hygiene standards.
 Oh, and hospitality 😉

 To be fair, there’s a good chance you’ll still feel uncomfortable at times with the current security situation.
 Pakistan is still a police state.
 There’s a lot of heavily armed personnel on the streets, and many security checkpoints throughout the country.
 Sensitive sites such as shrines and religious minority gatherings will be filled with army/police/security.
 Don’t let it intimidate you—these people are there for safety purposes.

-To learn more about Pakistan’s security situation, check out my article on where you need security in Pakistan.
+To learn more about Pakistan’s security situation, check out my article on whether it’s safe to travel in Pakistan.